Perpetuity Calculator: Multiply Your present value for Money

 What is a perpetuity in financial terms?

-Perpetuity refers to a financial arrangement where a fixed sum of money is received or paid at regular intervals indefinitely.
+Perpetuity refers to a financial arrangement where a fixed sum of money is received or paid at regular intervals indefinitely, often modeled using consols.

 Can the Calculator handle varying cash flows?